ballerina-platform/ballerina-distribution/examples/soap-client-security-ssl-tsl/soap_client_security_ssl_tls.md

 # SOAP client security - SSL/TLS

 The `soap` client can be configured to apply HTTP security configurations using the `httpConfig` parameter.
-Here, it demonstrates applying an SSL certificate to establish an HTTPS connection between the server and the client.
+SSL certificate can be applied using the `secureSocket` field to establish an HTTPS connection between the server and the client.
 The SOAP client can support all client security configurations supported by the HTTP client.

 ::: code soap_client_security_ssl_tls.bal :::